meelivyas11/StudentAccomodationSystem/README.md

 # What is it?
-StudentAccomodationSystem is developed in  C#.Net using MVC architecture.
+StudentAccomodationSystem is a prototype of an application which allows students to find shared accomodation near their universities.
+This prototype is built in C#.Net using MVC architecture.
 Entity Framework (code first approach) is used for connecting with database.

+As this application is just a prototype, static content is used to get functionalities working.

 # How do I set up?
 ## Software Requirement